Scalingo/go-utils/postgresql/goose/README.md

 # Goose

-Goose is a package that provide some useful functions to interact with a Postgres database.
+Goose is a package that provides some useful functions to interact with a PostgreSQL database.

 ### Add a migration using a pgx connection as parameter